Satish-A-Wadekar/mqtt-with-mosquitto-broker/README.md

 # MQTT with Mosquitto broker

-This is a simple boilerplate where you can quickly configure Mosquitto broker and use it with MQTT protocols
+This is a very quick & simple boilerplate where you can develop python app with MQTT protocols for Pub/Sub message exchange module with the help of Mosquitto broker (custome configuration)